c-blake/cligen/README.md

 By default, `dispatch` has `requireSeparator=false` making `-abcdBar`, `-abcd Bar`, `--delta Bar` or `--delta=Bar` all acceptable syntax for command options.

-Additionally, long option keys can be spelled flexibly, e.g.
-`--dry-run` or `--dryRun`, much like Nim's style-insensitive identifiers.
+Additionally, long option keys can be spelled flexibly, e.g.  `--dry-run` or `--dryRun`, much like Nim's style-insensitive identifiers, but with extra insensitivity to so-called "kebab case".

 ---